 “We are pleased to see how well the project has evolved in its first three years of implementation and that, thanks to the United Way initiative, almost 3,500 children and parents have received the support they needed to continue their studies and thus have the chance of a more comfortable and meaningful life.
 Romania has the third highest rate of early school dropout in Europe, and by setting up the 12 community centres we intend to make a change.
 People are a central pillar for the Globalworth Foundation, and our goal is to support projects that make a difference where there is the greatest need: education and health”, said Georgiana Iliescu, Chief Executive Officer of Globalworth Foundation.

-The programme provides financial support to children and their families, covering their basic needs, medical services, school supplies, warm meals, clothes, visits to museums or theatre, and non-formal educational activities, as well as counselling and guidance.
-The Parent Academy also offers parenting and professional counselling courses, and the Teacher Academy holds meetings and runs courses on working with children.
+The programme provides financial support to children and their families, covering their basic needs, medical services, school supplies, warm meals, clothes, visits to museums or theatres, and non-formal educational activities, as well as counseling and guidance.
+The Parent Academy also offers parenting and professional counseling courses, and the Teacher Academy holds meetings and runs courses on working with children.

 “Due to poverty, many children in our country are forced to interrupt their education early, thus being sentenced to a hopeless future.
 United Way Romania believes in an integrated approach to education through long-term programmes, and the Globalworth-funded project is changing the lives of thousands of children, their parents and their families.
 Every destiny changed for the better is a great victory for us”, says Adriana Dobrea, Chief Executive Officer of United Way Romania.